typst/packages/packages/preview/acrostiche/0.3.6/acrostiche.typ

     // Build acronym list
     let acr-list = acronyms.keys()

+    // FEATURE: allow ordering by occurences position in the document.
+Not sure if possible yet.

     // order list depending on the sorted argument if sorted=="down"{
       acr-list = acr-list.sorted().rev()